mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 As you can see, the data converter is an interface, so it does not contain any actual logic.
-It's rather a specification to describe the behavior and served as a boundary betwee the clients (callers) and the implementation providers.
-There are two implementations provided by the SDK, the `GlobalDataConverter` (default) and the new `CodecDataConverter`.
-We will talk a bit about the codec data converter later on.
+It's rather a specification to describe the behavior and served as a boundary between the clients (callers) and the implementation providers.
+There are two implementations provided by the SDK, the `GlobalDataConverter` (default) and the `CodecDataConverter`.
+We will talk about them later on.
 For now, let's first focus on the client side, that is, how to use the converter.

-We use the converter to convert headers or user's input.
+We use the converter to convert headers or user input.
 The input parameters are passed to the method `toPayloads(...)` or `toPayload(...)` of the data converter, which converts it into `Payloads`.
 Below, you can see an example coming from the `WorkflowClientRequestFactory`, part of the Temporal SDK, for starting a new